mclancy96/rspec-model-specs-with-validations-and-associations-readme/README.md

 # RSpec: Model Specs with Validations & Associations (Book & BookReview Edition)

-Welcome to Lesson 20!
 In this lesson, you'll learn how to write robust model specs for validations and associations using a real Rails/ActiveRecord setup with a Book/BookReview domain.
 All examples use Rails models, migrations, and RSpec best practices, so you can focus on realistic, hands-on learning.
 You'll see how to test validations, associations, and more, with clear, practical examples.

 ---